A RA AVIS PROJECT

 What is a zine?

-Zines are physical, printed, self-published creations that consist of a single sheet of paper fastened together with folds or staples.
-Content varies from drawings to personal narratives to jokes and lists, and anything else you can fit on a piece of paper.
+For the purpose of this project, zines are physical, printed, self-published creations that consist of a single sheet of paper fastened together with folds.
+Content varies from drawings to personal narratives to jokes and lists.
+In the zine world, those available here would be called mini zines.

 Project Scope